By Ty Hagler | 5 Minute Read

 Iconopoly: A monopoly derived from creating an iconic brand and/or intellectual property around an iconic product.

-The term was coined by Trig to describe the unique value of industrial design in creating long term sustainable value for companies.
+The term was coined by Trig to describe the unique value of industrial design, and human-centered design, in creating long term sustainable value for companies.

 A New Definition of Monopoly